MadalinaAnd/Theater-Management-System/README.md

 # Theater Management System

+This application deals with the management of seats in a theater.
+The terminal that connects the application and the user displays the available seats, their price and status (whether free or reserved.)
+The user can enter personal data, can select one or more seats and reserve them.

 ## Requirements
 ### English
 -> A theater provides spectators with a system for reserving seats at the show. <br>